-- Qualifying data in this category includes: individually identifiable health information, Protected Health Information, and Electronic Protected Health Information. - "Individually identifiable health information' means any information, including demographic information collected from an individual, that: (A) is created or received by a healthcare provider, health plan, employer, or healthcare clearinghouse; (B) relates to the past, present, or future physical or mental health or condition of an individual, the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual, and [either] (i) identifies the individual or (ii) with respect to which there is a reasonable basis to believe the information can be used to identify the individual."38 - "Protected Health Information" (PHI) means individually identifiable health information, that is: (1) transmitted by electronic media; (2) maintained in electronic media; or (3) is transmitted or maintained in any other form or medium, with certain exclusions for education and employment records.39 "Electronic Protected Health Information" (ePHI) means "electronic protected health information that is created, received, maintained, or transmitted by or on behalf of the health care component of the covered entity."40
+- Qualifying data in this category includes: individually identifiable health information, Protected Health Information, and Electronic Protected Health Information. - "Individually identifiable health information" means any information, including demographic information collected from an individual, that: (A) is created or received by a healthcare provider, employer, healthcare health plan, or clearinghouse; (B) relates to the past, present, or future physical or mental health or condition of an individual, the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual, and [either] (i) identifies the individual; or (ii) with respect to which there is a reasonable basis to believe that the information can be used to identify the individual."38 - "Protected Health Information" (PHI) means individually identifiable health information, that is: (i) transmitted by electronic media; (ii) maintained in electronic media; or (iii) transmitted or maintained in any other form or medium, with certain exclusions for education and employment records.39 "Electronic Protected Health Information" (ePHI) means "electronic protected health information that is created, received, maintained, or transmitted by or on behalf of the health care component of the covered entity."40

 Health Insurance Portability and Accountability Act (HIPAA) applies to covered entities and business associates.
-Covered entities are health plans, healthcare clearing-houses, and healthcare providers.
-A business associate is a person or entity that uses PHI to perform certain functions or services on behalf of the covered entity.41
+Covered entities are health plans, healthcare clearinghouses, and healthcare providers.41 A business associate is a person or entity that uses PHI to perform certain functions or services on behalf of the covered entity.42